hmrc/one-stop-shop-returns-performance-tests/README.md

 sm --start ONE_STOP_SHOP_ALL -r

-## Running Locally - Amend one-stop-shop-returns-frontend application.conf
+## Running Locally

-Remove any returns for performance test VRNs in MongoDB.
+### Amend one-stop-shop-returns-frontend application.conf and run from terminal

 Amend the section for one-stop-shop-registration in application.conf to:
 ```